shakeel-faiz/FF/09Sep-18/03-bps-patch.md

 ## Floating IPS

 Floating IPS (Flips) is a popular and user-friendly utility for applying patches to ROM files in the context of ROM hacking.
 It is commonly used in the emulation and fan translation communities.
+Some more information related to it is given below.

 - **Patch Application:** Floating IPS is designed to apply patch files, typically in the BPS format, to ROM files.
 These patches contain binary data that represent changes to the original ROM, such as translations, bug fixes, or gameplay modifications.